samueljohnbarr/Capstone/Technical Report.md

 Some fields, such as the 'visible' and 'showLine' fields, are used by the View class to manipulate display features on specific bodies.
 The body class also contains information on the color and/or texture which the body should display in the view.
 <br>
 <h3 id="model"><b><u>Model</u></b></h3><br>
 This class contains an ArrayList that holds all of the Bodies in the simulator, and contains all the equations that makes this simulator run.
-Planets are instantiated at end of the class, and are instantiated by using null Body constructors and individual mutator setting with reliable data [1] for readability.
+Planets are instantiated at end of the class with reliable data [1], and are instantiated by using null Body constructors and individual mutator setting for readability.
 The heart of this class is the 'step' method, which steps all planets forward or backward by the 'days' parameter.
 To accomplish this, it utilizes Kepler's equation, which is broken up into three helper methods below:

     /**
      * Calculates the mean anomaly